bsinglet/unity-games/non_unity_games.md

 - Terraria
 - Thief (2014)
 - The Baby in Yellow
+- The Dark Pictures Anthology: House of Ashes
 - The Forgotten City
 - The Long Dark
+- The Quarry
 - The Serpent Rogue
 - The Survivalists
 - Torchlight II